Tesla Model 3 vs Hyundai IONIQ 6: EV Spec Battle

 Charging Infrastructure

 Tesla's Supercharger network is the most extensive and reliable in Australia.
-The Ioniq 6 uses CCS charging (the universal standard) and can use any CCS fast charger.
-Tesla has started opening Superchargers to non-Tesla vehicles, but availability varies.
+The IONIQ 6 N uses CCS charging, the universal standard, and can use any CCS fast charger.
+Tesla has opened some Superchargers to non-Tesla vehicles, but availability varies by site.

 Who Should Buy Which?